ontehfritz/ontehfritz/README.md

 ---

 ## 🧑💻 Me
 Experienced Software Developer/Architect (20+ years) pushing the bar on inspiration, quality, and innovation.
 Skilled in many programming languages/frameworks, a design pattern advocate, and know the importance of implementing sane principles.
 Enjoy being a technology generalist making it easy to pivot to a specialist.
-Appreciate being part of strong bonded team and get excited for leading and mentoring my teammates’, then celebrating our achievements.
+Appreciate being part of strong bonded team and get excited for leading, mentoring my teammates, and being proud of our achievements.
 Technology stack minimalist.

 ---